JonasKs/INF4017NSA/README.md

 # INF4017NSA
 Script and files made for the INF4017NSA subject.
-Purely works  as a backup.
+Purely works  as a backup and is not a complete project.
 Main script is the `backbone.sh` script.